 The most diverse groups over the year were the jellyfish (Fig. 7 – lower panel).
 A total of nine different species plus one class ”unidentified” were found.
 Integrated over the year, the most dominant jellyfish species (57%) belonged to the group Beroe sp. followed by Aglantha digitale (8 %) and Pleurobrachia pileus (5 %).
 All the other identified species (Physonectidae sp., Mnemiopsis leidyi, Mertensia ovum, Euplocamis dunlapa, Cyanea sp., Bolinopsis iunfundibulum and Aglantha digitale) occurred in abundances with a total share of < 1%.
 Unfortunately, 37% of the jellyfish could not be clearly identified to the species level and, therefore, had to be left unidentified.
 These species did most certainly not belong to the above mentioned identified species, which indicate that the jellyfish diversity in this area is even higher.

-For the dominant species of the six major biota groups (benthic crustacean, fish, jellyfish, apendicularia, chaetognaths and pteropods), the body sizes were measured for up to 200 randomly selected specimens per month (if available).
+For the dominant species of the six major biota groups (benthic crustacean, fish, jellyfish, appendicularia, chaetognaths and pteropods), the body sizes were measured for up to 200 randomly selected specimens per month (if available).
 In benthic crustaceans, the carapax length from the tip of the rostrum to the end of the telson (in a normal body position) was measured; for fish, the standard length; for jellyfish, the largest body dimension (either longitudinal or transversal), and for chaetognaths and pteropods, the longitudinal body axes was measured.
 The system allowed for an accuracy in length measurements of approximately 3% (Wehkamp and Fischer, 2014).
 Fig. 8 to 10 show the size-frequency distributions of the six measured groups per month over the seasonal cycle from October 2013 to November 2014.
 As most abundant species during the winter months, November to March, Hyas araneus showed an average carapax length between 50 and 100 mm (Fig. 8 – upper panel) with no temporal trend over the months.
 However, in November and December 2013, also larger animals with a carapax length up to 180 mm appeared in the area, which disappeared during the spring and re-appeared again one year later in November 2014.

 In contrast, in the pooled species group “Gadidae”, a clear increase in the average length over the months was observed (Fig. 8 – lower panel).
 Starting in November 2013, the YOY cohort appeared in the area with an average standard length between 70 and 100 mm.
 This 2013 cohort stayed in the area until March 2014 when they reached an average length between 100 and 125 mm.
 After this time, no more cod was observed in the area over the spring and summer until then next YOY cohort appeared for a short time in higher abundances in August 2014 with an average standard length between 40 and 70 mm (mean ± sd = 65 ±16 mm).
 After this time, no more YOY cod could be observed in the shallow area.
 Instead, larger cod of up to 300 mm were observed sporadically in the shallow waters (Fig. 8 – lower panel, September – October 2014).